Bruce Lewandowski: Episcopal ministry

+Auxiliary Bishop of Baltimore

-Lewandowski was appointed auxiliary bishop of the Archdiocese of Baltimore and titular bishop of Croae on June 10, 2020.
-He was consecrated by Archbishop Lori on August 18, 2020, at the Cathedral of Mary Our Queen in Baltimore.
-Lewandowski was named urban vicar for the archdiocese in September 2021, succeeding Denis J. Madden.
+Lewandowski was appointed auxiliary bishop of Baltimore and titular bishop of Croae on June 10, 2020 by Pope Francis.
+He was consecrated by Lori on August 18, 2020, at the Cathedral of Mary Our Queen in Baltimore.
+Lori named Lewandowski as urban vicar for the archdiocese in September 2021, succeeding Denis J. Madden.
+He remained pastor of Sacred Heart of Jesus Parish.

+In May 2024, Lewandowski led a large public meeting at the Cathedral of Mary Our Queen that presented the archdiocese's plan to shrink the number of parishes in Baltimore from 61 to 26.

+Bishop of Providence

+On April 8, 2025, Pope Francis appointed Lewandowski as bishop of Providence.
+He was installed on May 20, 2025.